Mean Robust Optimization

-\paragraph{Probabilistic guarantees in robust and distributionally optimization.} \cite{bertsimas_probabilistic} propose a disciplined methodology for deriving probabilistic guarantees for solutions of robust optimization problems with specific uncertainty sets and objective functions.
-They derive a posteriori guarantee to compensate for the conservatism of a priori uncertainty bounds. \cite{mohajerin_esfahani_data-driven_2018} obtain finite-sample guarantees for Wasserstein \gls{DRO} for selecting the radius $\epsilon$ of order $N^{-1/\max\{2,m\}}$, where $N$ is the number of samples and $m$ is the dimension of the problem data, while~\cite{DBLP:gao2020} derives finite-sample guarantees for Wasserstein \gls{DRO} for selecting $\epsilon$ of order $N^{-1/2}$ under specific assumptions.
-These bounds, however, are not tight in practice, and typically result in overly-conservative $\epsilon$.
-We provide theoretical results of a similar vein, with a slightly increased $\epsilon$ to compensate for information lost through clustering and achieve the same probabilistic guarantees.
-However, we note that when $\epsilon$ is chosen through empirical experimentation, our formulation by being lower dimensional is overall much faster to solve.
+\paragraph{Probabilistic guarantees in robust and distributionally optimization.} Bertsimas et al.~\cite{bertsimas_probabilistic} propose a disciplined methodology for deriving probabilistic guarantees for solutions of robust optimization problems with specific uncertainty sets and objective functions.
+They derive a posteriori guarantee to compensate for the conservatism of a priori uncertainty bounds.
+Esfahani and Kuhn~\cite{mohajerin_esfahani_data-driven_2018} obtain finite-sample guarantees for Wasserstein \gls{DRO} for selecting the radius $\epsilon$ of order $N^{-1/\max\{2,m\}}$, where $N$ is the number of samples and $m$ is the dimension of the problem data, while Gao~\cite{DBLP:gao2020} derives finite-sample guarantees for Wasserstein \gls{DRO} for selecting $\epsilon$ of order $N^{-1/2}$ under specific assumptions.
+We provide theoretical results of a similar vein, with a slightly increased $\epsilon$ to compensate for information lost through clustering and achieve the same probabilistic guarantees. \reviewChanges{Our theoretical guarantees hold for Wasserstein-$p$ distance for all $p\geq1$ and $p = \infty$, and are independent of the uncertain function to minimize.
+These bounds, however, following the literature, are theoretical in nature and not tight in practice, typically resulting in overly-conservative $\epsilon$.
+The final $\epsilon$ values are usually chosen through empirical calibration --- in which case, our formulation, by being lower dimensional, is overall much faster to solve.}